xCykrix/DynamicLights/README.md

 DynamicLights works by creating a thread for each player and rendering a [Light Block](https://minecraft.fandom.com/wiki/Light_Block) at their head location for all online players asyncrounously.

 At the player's head location, DynamicLights will send a block change packet to all players within the culling range.
 DynamicLights does NOT modify the world.

+#### Can I change which items glow and work underwater?

+Yes!
+In the "lights.yml" file you can add any item from https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html exactly as it appears to set custom light levels.
+You can also make them work underwater!

 #### Lights flickers in Blocks like Tall Grass, Sea Grass, and Kelp.
 Why?